Liability in a Pedestrian Car Accident

 According to CVC 21949, drivers are expected to give pedestrians a duty of care to keep them safe from getting involved in an accident.
 If a driver or a pedestrian fails to fulfill their duty of care, then the victim will file a lawsuit against them.
 A pedestrian accident lawyer will consider the following laws when determining who is at-fault for causing a pedestrian accident.

-- A driver is expected to yield the right-of-way to a pedestrian that is crossing a roadway with any marked or unmarked crosswalk at an intersection.
+- A driver must always yield the right-of-way to a pedestrian who is crossing a roadway within any marked or unmarked crosswalk at an intersection.

 By law, all drivers and pedestrians must be aware of their immediate surroundings.
 Even if a person walks across the street and does not use a crosswalk when a driver has a green light, that driver still has a duty of care to avoid hitting that jaywalker.
 Likewise, a pedestrian cannot suddenly step off the curb when a car is near, or just stop in the middle of an intersection, or block traffic even when they have the right of way.
 Any of the above acts are negligent and will greatly reduce a pedestrian’s available damages, regardless of whether they were hit by a car.

 Every individual who is using public roads is required to exercise a reasonable level of care.
 Therefore, a pedestrian who doesn’t follow applicable pedestrian laws will at least be found partially liable for an accident.